 What Are Traveler’s Checks, Anyway?

-Low-tech access to cash: In many places, you can get cash in local currency at an ATM.
-But ATMs are rare in some areas of the world.
+In many places, you can get cash in local currency at an ATM, but they're rare in some areas of the world.
 What’s more, ATMs can malfunction, communication networks might be down, and machines occasionally run out of cash.
 Traveler’s checks allow you to get local currency at banks, hotels, and foreign exchange offices with a familiar piece of paper.
 That said, converting a traveler’s check to cash can be challenging and time-consuming.

 Evolution of Traveler’s Checks